View the current warnings for Western Australia

 - Winds

-- Southwesterly 10 to 15 knots turning southerly in the evening.
+- Southwesterly 10 to 15 knots turning southeasterly 15 to 20 knots in the early afternoon.

 - Seas